MRollin03/JobActions/README.md

 # JobActions

-> [!NOTE]
+> [!IMPORTANT]
-> This Project is WIP and is currently not operatable
+> This Project is WIP and prbably has a bunch of bugs.
-> and are still in development.
+> further testing needed, gladly open issues

 ## Description
 JobActions is a Minecraft plugin that enables players to create, list, and fulfil orders for items using an in-game currency.
 The plugin provides commands for creating and managing orders through a graphical user interface (GUI).